FastTrack™ Strategic Planning System

 Examples of Effective Mission Statements

 Core values are the enduring principles that guide how your organization behaves and makes decisions.
-These are values you’ll never compromise, even under pressure.
+These are values you will never compromise, even under pressure.

 • What behaviors reflect your organization at its best?